-Well-maintained records management programs help businesses to remain compliant with record keeping regulations, avoid security risks, and improve their workflow and productivity.
-As you turn to evaluating your own records management, questions to ask yourself include what are the greatest weaknesses in your system, and what steps can you take to improve your overall records management practices?
+Well-maintained records management programs help businesses to remain compliant with record-keeping regulations, avoid security risks, and improve their workflow and productivity.
+As you turn to evaluate your own records management, questions to ask yourself include what are the greatest weaknesses in your system, and what steps can you take to improve your overall records management practices?

 In this video learn more about different types of records management, where to look for improvements, and why it’s crucial to be regularly updating and improving your management systems.
 For a more in-depth improvement guide, visit our informational article.